Cyclin C promotes development and progression of B-cell acute lymphoblastic leukemia by counteracting p53-mediated stress responses

 Samenvatting

 Despite major therapeutic advances in the treatment of acute lymphoblastic leukemia (ALL), resistances and long-term toxicities still pose significant challenges.
 Cyclins and their associated cyclin-dependent kinases are one focus of cancer research when looking for targeted therapies.
-We discovered cyclin C as a key factor for B-ALL development and maintenance.
-While cyclin C is non-essential for normal hematopoiesis, CcncΔ/Δ BCR::ABL1+ B-ALL cells fail to elicit leukemia in mice.
-RNA sequencing experiments revealed a p53 pathway deregulation in CcncΔ/Δ BCR::ABL1+ cells resulting in the incapability of the leukemic cells to adequately respond to stress.
+We discovered cyclin C to be a key factor for B-cell ALL (B-ALL) development and maintenance.
+While cyclin C is not essential for normal hematopoiesis, CcncΔ/Δ BCR::ABL1+ B-ALL cells fail to elicit leukemia in mice.
+RNA sequencing experiments revealed a p53 pathway deregulation in CcncΔ/Δ BCR::ABL1+ cells resulting in the inability of the leukemic cells to adequately respond to stress.
 A genome-wide CRISPR/Cas9 loss-of-function screen supplemented with additional knock-outs unveiled a dependency of human B-lymphoid cell lines on CCNC.
 High cyclin C levels in B-cell precursor (BCP) ALL patients were associated with poor event-free survival and increased risk of early disease recurrence after remission.
-Our findings highlight cyclin C as potential therapeutic target for B-ALL, particularly to enhance cancer cell sensitivity to stress and chemotherapy.
+Our findings highlight cyclin C as a potential therapeutic target for B-ALL, particularly to enhance cancer cell sensitivity to stress and chemotherapy.

 Originele taal-2Engels